Browsing all articles by Miodrag Kovačević.

 The basic element of any video game is challenge.
 You can omit any other element and still identify something as a “video game.”
 You require no graphics for text-based adventure games.
 You require no music in your games.
 Stories can also be completely done away with.
 But think about a video game without any challenge?
 Not in the sense of not posing any challenge, but rather not putting you against any task, no matter how menial?
 Notice how I don’t say “overcoming a challenge” as being another basic element?
 Well, […]

-This entry is part 6 of 9 in the series Experience Points The Adventure Packs in Champions Online had a few goals, but were only partially successful.
+The Adventure Packs in Champions Online had a few goals, but were only partially successful.
 The point was to make self-contained repeatable mission chains that would work as scalable content, so you could do them regardless of your level or team size.
 This would give every character something to do and help with mission gaps.
 Where they fell short was providing frequent updates.
-After three of them, the new content update format was the Comic Series, basically Adventure […]
+After three of them, the new content update format was the Comic Series, basically Adventure Packs with one mission being released each week.
+What’s interesting, in retrospect […]

 The amount of effort required to make a PC game work properly shouldn’t go beyond resolution settings and keybinds.
 As I’ve possibly mentioned in some previous reviews, if you’re not comfortable while playing the game, it feels more like a chore.
 Despite the rather negative opening, “Tobe’s Vertical Adventure” from Secret Base doesn’t exactly cripple the experience with technical issues, but it contains some quite annoying moments typical of console ports.
 The game worked without much trouble in windowed mode, and I wasn’t about to delude myself into playing it […]

-This entry is part 5 of 9 in the series Experience Points It’s fun to save the world from a giant flaming gorilla, stop a high-tech terrorist organization and help grannies find their lost kitties, but each hero needs that one person that makes it personal.
+It’s fun to save the world from a giant flaming gorilla, stop a high-tech terrorist organization and help grannies find their lost kitties, but each hero needs that one person that makes it personal.
 The Joker, the Lex Luthor, the Dr. Doom, the nemesis.
 The antagonist of a story is a trope goldmine.
 They help us define the protagonist, show his virtues, his flaws, hopes, dreams and shortcomings.
-It is because of all of this that the idea […]
+It is because of all of this that the idea of a Nemesis system in a video game sounds so good.
+It […]

 It’s a good sign when you’d rather play the game you’re supposed to review than actually review it.
 I am afraid to run Dungeons of Dredmor again because I’ll spend another hour on it (at best).
 Sadly, I had to get screenshots for the article, so I lost another 2 hours summoning moustache golems and killing diggles.
 Dungeons of Dredmor is a roguelike game, but unlike most in the genre, this one is pretty accessible.
 For those who don’t know, roguelikes are turn-based RPGs with random level generation, brutal difficulty […]

-This entry is part 4 of 9 in the series Experience Points Something universally agreed upon in regards to Champions Online is just how good the costume creator is.
+Something universally agreed upon in regards to Champions Online is just how good the costume creator is.
 While you cannot exactly make anything you want, most concepts translate very well into the game.
 The creator sports around 3000 regular pieces, another 400 gold pieces, dozens of C-Store sets and a lot of unlockables.
 Cosmetic items are often worth much more than most items that affect actual gameplay or stats.
 It is not without its limitations, though.
-As with anything […]
+As with anything that’s good, the more time you spend with it, the more obvious […]

-This entry is part 3 of 9 in the series Experience Points As mentioned in the previous installment of Experience Points: CO, the most vocal fear in any Free-to-Play game is the Pay-to-Win occurrence.
+As mentioned in the previous installment of Experience Points: CO, the most vocal fear in any Free-to-Play game is the Pay-to-Win occurrence.
 I wrote how being a freeform character, which is exclusive to Gold players, compares to being an archetype, but I didn’t address the actual microtransaction store and its relevance in the “Pay-to-Win” argument.
 The C-Store is divided into a few categories, and I’ll cover them one by one.
-There are a few things I’d like to […]
+There are a few things I’d like to mention before delving deeper.
+First off, anything in this article is based […]